martin-chambers/artpostings/README.md

 # artpostings
 website to display paintings

-This is an MVC 5 project using SQL server, MVC Identity and AJAX callbacks.
+This is a private MVC5 project using SQL Server, MVC identity, web drag and drop, extensive use of AJAX callbacks.
+An implementation can be viewed on http://annchambers.net
-The website can be viewed on annchambers.net.
-The website currently corresponds to the latest commit.